-"Honestly Evie, I don't care."
+"Honestly, Evie, I don't care."

 "I don't think it will do much good."

-"Thanks for tea Mrs Lawrence."
+"Thanks for tea, Mrs Lawrence."

-I heard Davey call after me but I marched on down the hallway and let myself out of the house, pretending I hadn't.
+I heard Davey call after me, but I marched on down the hallway and let myself out of the house, pretending I hadn't.
 He caught me up just as I reached my car, however, and put a hand on the door to stop me opening it.

 "What's going on here?"
 He asked, and the confusion and slight hurt in his voice was just about my undoing.
 "Are you really about to drive over to my brother's place to yell at him for not coming to some stupid birthday tea thing that I don't even care about?"

-"Yes," I replied simply, although this whole thing was far from simple, "it bugs me the way he's been treating your family lately and I think it's time somebody told him that it's unacceptable."
+"Yes," I replied simply, although this whole thing was far from simple.
+"It bugs me the way he's been treating your family lately and I think it's time somebody told him that it's unacceptable."

-Davey looked at me then, for what seemed like a very long time, his eyes searching deep into mine trying to figure out what was going on with me.
+Davey looked at me for what seemed like a very long time, his eyes searching deep into mine trying to figure out what was going on with me.

 Good luck with that!
-I thought almost bitterly.
+I thought bitterly.

-Eventually he pulled away shaking his head.
+Eventually, he pulled away shaking his head.